RainbowSeven/signal/README.md

-SIGNAL 🔔
+🔔 SIGNAL
 =========
-A Chrome extension that carries out browser actions at scheduled times.
+A Chrome browser extension that carries out browser actions at scheduled times.

 LICENSE